Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-BB aggregation is another group of techniques for NMS \cite{CVPR01-VJ, ACCV14-NMSMessages, ICLR14-Overfeat, ICCV15-SpatSemReg} with the idea of combining or clustering multiple overlapped bounding boxes into one final detection.
-The advantage of this type of method is that it takes full consideration of object relationships and their spatial layout.
-There are some well-known detectors using this method, such as the VJ detector \cite{CVPR01-VJ} and the Overfeat \cite{ICLR14-Overfeat}.
+\textbf{Bounding Box aggregation:} BB aggregation is another group of techniques for NMS \cite{CVPR01-VJ, ACCV14-NMSMessages, ICLR14-Overfeat,ICCV15-SpatSemReg} with the idea of combining or clustering multiple overlapped bounding boxes into one final detection.
+The advantage of this type of method is that it takes full consideration of object relationships and their spatial layout \cite{solovyev2021weighted, zheng2021enhancing}.
+Some well-known detectors use this method, such as the VJ detector \cite{CVPR01-VJ} and the Overfeat (winner of ILSVRC-13 localization task) \cite{ICLR14-Overfeat}.